RemiKayastha/CODSOFT/README.md

 ✅ Easy navigation with categorized menus and search functionality ✅ High-quality images and detailed descriptions for each dish ✅ Quick and simple ordering process for a seamless user experience

+Ecommerce Website (Task 3)
+I have designed a seamless and captivating online shopping experience with these standout features:

+✅ Elegant and modern interface for a delightful browsing experience ✅ Intuitive navigation with smart categories
+✅ High-quality product visuals
+✅ User friendly interface
+✅ Personalized recommendations and wishlists to enhance user engagement